MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## You can create guides with the same name without overwriting old guides

 You can create multiple guides with the same name.
 While this prevents unintentional overwrites of old files, it's confusing when you choose a guide from a list.
-We recommend looking up the names of existing guides when creating new ones.
+When you create a new guide, make sure to use a unique name.

 ## 3D content and media cannot be renamed or deleted after uploading